WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 ## Sync a dataset

 Syncing is a very important part of managing datasets in DataScribe, because it updates the dataset with the information from the items in the Omeka S item set.
 Make sure you synchronize your datasets and item sets frequently, especially any time items are added or removed from the item set in the Omeka S installation.

+For example, you may have started a project and created a form to match an item set full of similar-seeming items, such as pages from the Census.
+Then you find that there is a change to the format of each page at some point in time.
+You can create a second item set, move the later items from the first item set to the second, copy (export and re-import) your first form and modify it to accommodate the second format you've discovered, sync the project to show the current items in each item set, and continue transcribing the later items.

 Once you have created the dataset, you will be taken to the dataset browse page.
 A message should appear in the main work area which says “No items found.
 Sync this dataset”.